Ready for Anything: How KC Scout is Preparing for World Cup Traffic

 “Over

-the past several months, we have been providing traffic incident management SHRPII
+the past several months, we have been providing various trainings to other

 maintenance needs and updated equipment, as well as building up an inventory of

-parts for the truck-mounted message boards in case there are any issues.”
+parts for the truck-mounted message boards in case any issues arise.”

 Even

-with the uncertainties, Scout anticipates and is preparing for heavy congestion
+with the unknowns, Scout anticipates and is preparing for heavy congestion and

 “With